MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-preview-basics.md

 ## Extending the data model

-WinDbg Preview has a scripting window to make developing JavaScript scripts easier, with error highlighting and IntelliSense.
+WinDbg Preview has a scripting window for developing JavaScript, with error highlighting and IntelliSense.

 For more information, see: